bottenderjs/bottenderjs.github.io/content/docs/Guides-Messenger.md

 ## Events

 Bottender supports several types of events.
 You are able to access them via `context.event`.
-For more information, check [Messenger Event Reference](./APIReference-MessengerEvent.md) and [General Event Reference](./APIReference-GeneralEvent.md)
+For more information, check [Event Reference](./APIReference-Event)

 ### Messenger event properties